 What GATE created, was a Diskomart for educated labor and indeed, foreign multi-nationals and companies have been able to benefit from this.
 Time and time again we see those with higher education having meaningful employment when they work for branches of foreign firms or migrate to developed countries.

-In this respect, GATE is effectively a subsidy the GoRTT provides to the developed world that keep the development gap between us wide enough.
+In this respect, GATE is effectively a subsidy GoRTT provides to the developed world to maintain the development gap between us.

 This is no fault of those who migrate for better outcomes, after all,

 they could not call themselves educated if they remained in an environment that undervalues them and provides little opportunity.

 This brings us to the third and final lie here:

 The problems with GATE are the students wasting time and money.